open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 Examples of `peer.service` that users may specify:
 - A Redis cache of auth tokens as `peer.service="AuthTokenCache"`.
-- A gRPC service `rpc.service=io.opentelemetry.AuthService` may be hosted in both a gateway, `peer.service=ExternalApiService` and a backend, `peer.service=AuthService`.
+- A gRPC service `rpc.service="io.opentelemetry.AuthService"` may be hosted in both a gateway, `peer.service="ExternalApiService"` and a backend, `peer.service="AuthService"`.

 ## General identity attributes